“Absorb what is useful, reject what is useless, add what is specifically your own.“ – Bruce Lee

 - If I think a few more strokes of genius or some divine inspiration might strike me and I can rip through it faster later, only then will I let it simmer in my inbox.
 But I want it gone by end of day.
 If it’s not, then I schedule a block of time for it (by dragging it onto my Calendar icon).

-Reference Views: Folder with Copies of Key Mails
+Reference Views (Folder with Copies of Key Emails)

-And, I wanted to be able to quickly browse a collection of reference folders that have copies of key mails so I don’t have to hunt for them.
+And, I wanted to be able to quickly browse a collection of reference folders that have copies of key emails so I don’t have to hunt for them.